Twisted Circle Compactifications of 6d SCFTs: Comparisons with known cases in the literature

 \section{Comparisons with known cases in the literature}

-In this section we present evidence strongly suggesting that our results recover all 5d KK theories associated to compactifications of 6d SCFTs on a circle with (or without) outer automorphism twists along the fiber obtained previously via other methods.
-In particular, we show that the geometries we obtain admit $5d$ gauge theory descriptions already proposed in the literature.
+In this section we provide a comparison with some $5d$ KK theories known in the literature via other methods.
+In particular, we show that the geometries we obtain for these $5d$ KK theories allow us to see the $5d$ gauge theory descriptions of these $5d$ KK theories that have been proposed in the literature.